diaspora/api-documentation/index.md

 {% include warning_box.html
    title="This is API fiction!"
-   content="<p>This document aims to provide an <strong>API proposal</strong> as a base for discussion for further progress towards a stable and well-designed API for diaspora*.
-Please note that this is only a proposal and none of the endpoints are implemented at the moment.</p>
+   content="<p>This document provides the currently proposed API documentation for diaspora*.
+Please note that at this point in time, none of the methods are actually implemented.</p>

 <p>ToDo:</p>